As the Irish economy continues to be strong, unemployment rates are at the lowest it's been in years.

-This poses a new challenge for businesses and recruiters.
+This poses challenges for businesses and recruiters.
 There are less candidates on the market but more jobs that need to be filled.
 Candidates also have more choice, so when a good candidate expresses interest, there's an added pressure to move them through the hiring process quickly.

 But what if you're going to the trouble of attracting candidates and they're not showing up to the interview?
 Unfortunately, it happens all the time.
 In a market where acquiring talent is getting more competitive, candidates failing to show up means you're losing out on hard to find potential hires.